"I'm Sorry You Feel That Way" Is The Most Infuriating Apology Ever

 “

-They're apologizing for your feelings, which is neither their job nor their right.
-Their job is to apologize for their actions, behaviours or words.
+They're apologising for your feelings, which is neither their job nor their right.
+Their job is to apologise for their actions, behaviours or words.

 ”